Fluid dynamics: Terminology in incompressible fluid dynamics

-The concepts of total pressure and dynamic pressure arise from Bernoulli's equation and are significant in the study of all fluid flows.
+The concepts of total pressure and dynamic pressure arise from Bernoulli's equation which is only valid when applied to frictionless flows.
 (These two pressures are not pressures in the usual sense—they cannot be measured using an aneroid, Bourdon tube or mercury column.)
 To avoid potential ambiguity when referring to pressure in fluid dynamics, many authors use the term static pressure to distinguish it from total pressure and dynamic pressure.
 Static pressure is identical to pressure and can be identified for every point in a fluid flow field.

 A point in a fluid flow where the flow has come to rest (that is to say, speed is equal to zero adjacent to some solid body immersed in the fluid flow) is of special significance.
 It is of such importance that it is given a special name—a stagnation point.
 The static pressure at the stagnation point is of special significance and is given its own name—stagnation pressure.
-In incompressible flows, the stagnation pressure at a stagnation point is equal to the total pressure throughout the flow field.
+Bernoulli's equation is not valid in the boundary layer and the thin film of stationary fluid adjacent to a solid object is not regarded as a stagnation point.
+Static pressure in the boundary layer is not related to stagnation pressure.
+In the absence of shocks the stagnation pressure at a stagnation point is equal to the total pressure throughout the flow field.